meagon/saltpad/docs/installation/index.md

 If you have already a salt-api installed and configured, follow instructions matching your salt-api implementation and salt-master version below.

-If you don't have actually a salt-api configured, I recommend you to follow the instructions for rest-cherrypy, salt 2015.8.8 as putting a develop version of saltstack is a very bad idea.
+If you don't have actually a salt-api configured, I recommend that to follow the instructions for rest-cherrypy, salt 2015.8.8 as putting a develop version of saltstack is a very bad idea.

 ## Rest-cherrypy, salt 2015.8.8